hobisatelit/satno2tle/README.md

 Create TLE from SatNOGS observation as fast as possible.
 A collection of scripts

 ### requirements
-You should have already installed the these application and it should be working:
+You should have already installed these application and it should be working:
 - [strf](https://github.com/cbassa/strf)
 - [satnogs-waterfall-tabulation-helper](https://github.com/hobisatelit/satnogs-waterfall-tabulation-helper)
 - [ikhnos](https://gitlab.com/kerel-fs/ikhnos/)